Imperial War Museum: Architecture and layout

 The original hospital building is now largely occupied by corporate offices.
 The 1966 extension houses the library, art store, and document archives while the 1980s redevelopments created exhibition space over five floors.
 The first stage created 8,000 m2 of gallery space of which 4,600 m2 was new, and the second provided a further 1,600 m2.
 The final phase, the Southwest Infill, was partly funded by a £12.6 million grant from the Heritage Lottery Fund and provided 5,860m2 of gallery space and educational facilities over six floors.
 Before the 2013–14 redevelopment, the basement was occupied by permanent galleries on the First and Second World Wars, and of conflicts after 1945.
 The ground floor comprised the atrium, cinema, temporary exhibition spaces, and visitor facilities.
 The first floor included the atrium mezzanine, education facilities, and a permanent gallery, Secret War, exploring special forces, espionage and covert operations.
 The second floor included the atrium viewing balcony, two art galleries, a temporary exhibition area and the permanent Crimes against Humanity exhibition.
 The third floor housed the permanent Holocaust Exhibition, and the fourth floor, a vaulted roof space, accommodated the Lord Ashcroft Gallery.
 Opened in November 2010 the gallery exhibits the museum's Victoria Cross (VC) and George Cross collection, alongside the private VC collection amassed by Michael Ashcroft, 241 medals in total.
+The Lord Ashcroft Collection was on loan for ten years, was extended for a further five years because of COVID, and the termination of the loan was first confirmed in July 2024, resulting in the closure on 1 June 2025.

-In August 2019, the museum announced plans to spend over £30m on a new set of galleries over two floors at its London site covering the Holocaust and its importance in World War II.
+In August 2019, the museum announced plans to spend over £30 million on a new set of galleries over two floors at its London site covering the Holocaust and its importance in World War II.
 The galleries opened in October 2021 to replace the existing permanent exhibition.

 All Saints Annexe

 In 1989 the museum acquired the All Saints Annexe, a former hospital building in Austral Street off West Square.
 The 1867 building, which backs onto Geraldine Mary Harmsworth Park, was originally an orphanage opened by local philanthropist Charlotte Sharman, then later used as a hospital.
-It houses the museum's photographic, film and sound archives, and offices.
+It housed the museum's photographic, film and sound archives, and offices.